Transportation Safety Consultants in Dallas, TX

 According to the North American Standard Out-of-Service Criteria, property-carrying drivers who do not have an ELD by the deadline will be considered without a record of duty status in their possession.
 Those violators will be declared out of service for 10 hours.

-If you have any questions, please feel free to contact us at (281) 382-8400 or email us at firstname.lastname@example.org.
+If you have any questions for our transportation safety consultants in Dallas, please feel free to contact us at (281) 382-8400 or email us at firstname.lastname@example.org.